JosefSigron/italian_brain_rot/README.md

 ### Effect Stacking

 - Multiple effects will be layered on top of each other in alphabetical order by filename
-- Each subsequent effect will have slightly lower opacity for better blending
+- Each effect has a default opacity value of 0.2
 - To control the order of effects, you can prefix filenames with numbers (e.g., "01_fire.mp4", "02_smoke.mp4")

 ### Built-in Animation Effects